 - Ease with which different percentile population can drive a particular vehicle.

-HPM Role in User Comfort Measurement
+HPM Role in Seat Comfort Measurement

 H-point Measurement also plays a very important & key role in comparing the seat comfort of competitor vehicles for different category & class of vehicles.
 A seat can be easily benchmarked for a range of percentile population depending upon various features provided in the seat, such as seat travel, height adjustment, lumbar support, etc. Many important vehicle dimensions (more than 100) are listed in SAE j1100 standard which can be obtained from the H-Point location.
 All these dimensions, from the H-Point location to specified interior & exterior points, helps to benchmark various vehicles with same point of reference.